silverstripe/cwp/docs/en/02_Features/01_Solr_search/03_Basic_usage.md

 }
 ```

+In CWP, the default class is called `CWP\Search\Solr\CwpSolrIndex`.
 You can also skip listing all searchable fields, and have the index
 figure it out automatically via `addAllFulltextFields()`.

-2) Add something to the index (Note: You can also just update an existing document in the CMS. but adding _existing_ objects to the index is connector specific)
+2) Add something to the index, by creating or updating content in the CMS.
+Here's an example on how to do it in code.
+The new content will be automatically indexed.

 ```php
 $page = new Page([